iann838/Pyot/docs/limiters/redis.md

 - Although minimal, latency exists when the redis server is on another machine.

-{% hint style='info' %}
-This rate limiter is built using aioredis v1.3, it does not support aioredis v2+ since it went through massive rework of all interfaces.
-A future rate limiter called `RedisLimiterV2` will be added with support for aioredis v2+.
-{% endhint %}

 An extra installation is required: `pip install pyot[redis]`

 ## _class_ `RedisLimiter`